joinpursuit/AC_4_Web/bridge/lessons/01_values.md

 ## <b>Booleans</b>

 Boolean is a type that can only have one of two possible values: `true` or `false`.
-Boolean values are produced when using certain operators.
+Boolean values are returned when using certain operators.

 ### Comparison Operators

 Comparison operators inlcude `===`, `>`, `<`.
 These do not make a statement about values, but rather test the relationship between them.
-The test produces one of the two boolean values.
+The test returns one of the two boolean values.

 ```js
 > 2 === 2